-Production phase Maximum % of diet
+Production Phase Maximum % of Diet

 Nursery pigs (>7 kg) 25

 Grow-finish pigs 20

 Developing gilts 20

 Gestating sows 50

 Lactating sows 20

 Boars 50

 These recommendations assume that high quality DDGS is free of mycotoxins and diets are formulated on a digestible amino acid and available phosphorus basis.
-Currently in most commercial swine operations in the US, nutritionists are adding 10% DDGS to grow-finish, gestation and lactation diets, and 5% DDGS in starter diets with excellent success.
+Currently in most commercial swine operations in the U.S., most nutritionists are adding 10% DDGS to grow-finish, gestation and lactation diets, and 5% DDGS in starter diets with excellent success.

-We conducted two nursery trials using pigs weighing 7.1 kg (Experiment 1) and 5.3 kg (Experiment 2) and fed phase 2 (day 4-17 postweaning) and phase 3 (day 18 to postweaning) nursery diets containing up to 25% DDGS formulated on a digestible amino acid basis and equivalent levels of total calcium and total phosphorus.
-Results of these two experiments show that up to 25% DDGS can be included in nursery diets without any negative effects on growth performance (Figure 3) but increasing amounts of DDGS in the diet of pigs weighing less than 7 kg in body weight may result in a slight reduction in performance during phase 2 but not during phase 3 (Figure 4).
+We conducted two nursery trials using pigs weighing 7.1 kg (Experiment 1) and 5.3 kg (Experiment 2) and fed nursery diets containing up to 25% DDGS formulated on a digestible amino acid and available phosphorus basis.
+Results of these two experiments show that up to 25% DDGS can be included in nursery diets without any negative effects on growth performance (Figure 1) but increasing amounts of DDGS in the diet of pigs weighing less than 7 kg in body weight may result in a slight reduction in performance (Figure 2).

 Similarly, grow-finish and gilt development diets containing levels up to 30% DDGS should provide equivalent growth performance compared to pigs fed corn-soybean meal diets if they are formulated on a digestible amino acid and available phosphorus basis.
-However, due to concerns of reduced belly firmness and soft pork fat at high levels of DDGS inclusion, we recommend no more than 20% DDGS be added to late finishing diets when the rate of fat deposition is highest.
+However, due to concerns of reduced belly firmness and soft pork fat at high levels of DDGS inclusion, we recommend no more than 20% DDGS be added to grow-finish diets.

-In a recent study we conducted at the University of Minnesota, iodine number increased linearly (P<0.05), and carcass fat became more unsaturated, as the level of DDGS was increased in grow-finish diets (Table 6).
+In a recent study we conducted at the University of Minnesota, iodine number increased linearly (P < .05), and carcass fat became more unsaturated, as the level of DDGS was increased in the diet (Table 6).
 It has been well established that feeding diets that contain an unsaturated fat source can alter the level of saturation in pork fat.
 Lea et al. (1970) characterized quality pork fat as having an iodine number below 70.
 In our study, iodine values were slightly above 70 (70.6 and 72 for diets containing 20 and 30% DDGS, respectively).
-Overall, our values were within the upper range (50 to 72) of iodine numbers reported for pork belly fat in swine fed raw soybeans (Pontif et al., 1987) or barleyand maize-based diets (Lucas et al., 1960; Lawrence, 1974).
+Overall, our values were within the upper range (50 to 72) of iodine numbers reported for pork belly fat in swine fed raw soybeans (Pontif et al., 1987) or barley- and maize-based diets (Lucas et al., 1960; Lawrence, 1974).
 The effect of DDGS feeding on iodine number was reflected in the analysis of belly firmness score (Table 6).
-Belly firmness scores indicated that bellies from pigs that were fed 30% DDGS were softer (P<0.05) than bellies from pigs fed 0 or 20% DDGS diets.
-Softer bellies were most likely a consequence of elevated levels of unsaturated lipids provided by DDGS in the diets.
+Lower belly firmness scores indicated that bellies from pigs that were fed 30% DDGS were softer (P < .05) than bellies from pigs fed 0 or 20% DDGS.
+Softer bellies were most likely a consequence of elevated levels of unsaturated lipids.